epics-containers/epics-containers.github.io/docs/user/explanations/introduction.rst

 https://kubernetes.io/

 Kubernetes easily and efficiently manages containers across clusters of hosts.
+When deploying an IOC into a Kubernetes cluster, you request the resources required by the IOC and Kubernetes will then schedule the IOC onto a suitable host.

 It builds upon 15 years of experience of running production workloads at Google, combined with best-of-breed ideas and practices from the community,